AdobeDocs/commerce-operations.en/help/upgrade/resources/recommended-reading.md

           </ul>
         </td>
       <td><strong>Features and Independent Services</strong>
-        <p>Explore innovative Commerce services that are available as Adobe Commerce and Magento Open Source extensions and where to get them.</p>
+        <p>Explore innovative Commerce services that are available as Adobe Commerce extensions and where to get them.</p>
           <ul>
             <li><a href="https://marketplace.magento.com/">Commerce Marketplace</a></li>
             <li><a href="https://marketplace.magento.com/magento-live-search.html">Live Search</a></li>